 As part of developing this framework, one of the most difficult challenges -- after the challenge of coming up with the framework itself, which practically melted my brain, it was so hard -- was the design of the Four Tendencies quiz.

-I was very fortunate to work with the brilliant people of Aperio Insights, with Mike Courtney, Nguyen Quyen, and team.
+For the first version of the quiz, I was very fortunate to work with the brilliant people of Aperio Insights, with Mike Courtney, Nguyen Quyen, and team.
 It turns out that it's a lot harder to make this kind of quiz than you might think.

 It's thrilling to see that the quiz has now passed the ONE MILLION mark.
 Yes, one million people have taken this quiz!
 I'm staggered by that number.

 You can take the quiz here.
 Your results will give you your Tendency, along with a simple description.
 If you'd like more information about your Tendency, you'll get a prompt at the end to request a detailed report.

 If you've taken the quiz, thanks for your interest, and I hope you found the results illuminating.

 If you haven't taken the quiz, but would like to take it, it's free and quick to complete.
 I'd love to see even more people take the quiz -- onward to two million takers.
 In the meantime...

 If you're thinking, "I question the validity of a framework that claims to divide the world into four categories of people," you're probably a Questioner.

 If you're thinking, "I should take this quiz, it will be a help to Gretchen," you're probably an Obliger.